apache/apisix-dashboard/docs/api/api.md

 ### /apisix/admin/routes

 #### GET
-##### Description:
+##### Summary:

-Return the route list according to the specified page number and page size, and can search by name and uri
+Return the route list according to the specified page number and page size, and can search routes by name and uri.

 ##### Parameters